-Some disks start automatically upon insertion.
+Some discs start automatically upon insertion.
 This depends on the operating system and the related settings.

-Your PC is able to playback and to retrieve Audio CDs, DVD Movies and Data discs.
+Your All-In-One PC is able to playback and to retrieve Audio CDs, DVD Movies and Data discs.

 After loading the disc your operating system will open a selection window with different options for playback.